 Reasonable Doubt in Ohio

 Securing a criminal conviction requires that the state prove its case beyond a reasonable doubt, and Ohio law describes that standard in greater detail.
-In fact, the Ohio burden-of-proof statute requires that a jury in a criminal case be read the following explanation:
+In ORC 2901.05 Burden of proof – reasonable doubt – self-defense, reasonable doubt is defined:

 “Reasonable doubt” is present when the jurors, after they have carefully considered and compared all evidence, cannot say that they are firmly convinced of the truth of the charge.
 It is a doubt based on reason and common sense.
 Reasonable doubt is not mere possible doubt, because everything relating to human affairs or depending on moral evidence is open to some possible or imaginary doubt.
 “Proof beyond a reasonable doubt” is proof of such character that an ordinary person would be willing to rely and act upon it in the most important of the person’s own affairs.